 If you already have a camera, test it with good lighting before buying a new one.
 And if you think it looks bad, and you are seeing too much image noise (those little grains) in your video, you probably just have bad lighting.
 Test it outside again in the sunlight.

 There are often more important things than image resolution involved in making a video look professional.

-For now, let’s just try whatever camera you got already (even if it’s your iPhone’s camera).
+For now, let’s just try whatever camera you have already (even if it’s your iPhone’s camera).

 Try the different levels of zoom.
-The best way to record professional video is to zoom in your camera.
+The best way to record professional-looking videos is to zoom in.